devSchacht/essential-image-optimization/app/partials/book.md

 **Automatic CDN Conversion**

-Some CDNs automatically perform browser sniffing and serve up WebP images whenever possible.
+Some CDNs support automated conversion to WebP and can use client hints to serve up WebP images [whenever possible](http://cloudinary.com/documentation/responsive_images#automating_responsive_images_with_client_hints).
 Check with your CDN to see if WebP support is included in their service.
-You may have an easy solution just waiting for implementation.
+You may have an easy solution just waiting for you.

 **WordPress WebP Support**